 If these symptoms occur, talk to your doctor right away.

-Tenofovir can cause kidney dysfunction and damage.
-If you or a close family member has kidney problems, tell your doctor.
+Tenofovir can cause kidney dysfunction and injury.
+If you or a close family member have kidney problems, tell your doctor.
 For more about tenofovir and the kidney, please see the section on side effects later in this fact sheet.

 1. General side effects